broadinstitute/warp/pipelines/broad/reprocessing/external/wgs/ExternalWholeGenomeReprocessing.changelog.md

+# 2.0.3
+2022-01-20 (Date of Last Commit)

+* Increased the disk space in CalibrateDragstrModel task
 # 2.0.2
 2022-01-14 (Date of Last Commit)

 * Increased the disk space in CalibrateDragstrModel task
-* Refactor to move CheckFingerprint functionality into new task

 # 2.0.1
 2021-12-09